Employee Handbooks - Work Rules - Employee Conduct: Minnesota

 - The Women's Economic Security Act provides greater rights to female employees with respect to discrimination protection, reasonable accommodations for pregnancy and increased leave rights.
 See Women's Economic Security Act.

 - Minnesota employers may be required to provide employees with certain leaves of absence including adoption leave, domestic abuse leave, school activities leave and bone marrow donation leave.
 See Attendance and Leave.

-- Localities including Minneapolis and St. Paul have requirements pertaining to work rules and employee conduct.
+- Localities including Duluth, Minneapolis and St. Paul have requirements pertaining to work rules and employee conduct.
 See Local Requirements.